 - Firstly, carefully remove the runner from the base of your Boston fern plant using a sharp knife or with a gentle tug.

-- Don’t worry whether the offset has roots or not, as the roots will quickly develop from the part that is touching the soil.
+- Don’t worry whether the offset has roots, as the roots will quickly develop from the part touching the soil.

-- If you have removed the offset by hand, make sure to plant it immediately.
+- If you have removed the offset by hand, plant it immediately.
 However, if the offset is removed from the parent plant, keep it aside for a few days to let the cut heal or dry.

-- Moreover, make sure to plant the Boston fern shoots in sterile potting soil in an appropriate container with drainage holes.
+- plant the Boston fern shoots in sterile potting soil in an appropriate container with drainage holes.

 - Also, make sure to plant the shoots deep enough so they remain upright.